Siba Mtongana is an international multi-award winning culinary extraordinaire, food expert, author, entrepreneur, mom and wife.

 More often than not, you work so much harder as the business owner and the first few years are often invested in the business – sometimes without pay in order to get it off the ground.
 Freedom comes later and even then, there are other needs that demands your time at that particular level.

 If you could have a lunch date with one Lady Boss you admire – who would that be and what would you ask her?

-Oprah Winfrey – I would ask Oprah what her greatest lessons in building and running her own television network as she has been public about the challenges that came with the transition from HARPO to OWN as she is still relevant now as she was bacl in the day with an elevated level of influence.
+Oprah Winfrey – I would ask Oprah what her greatest lessons in building and running her own television network has been.
+Oprah has been public about the challenges that came with the transition from HARPO to OWN and she is still relevant now as she was back in the day.

 3 greatest lessons you have learned on your entrepreneurship journey?

 2. Invest in the things that matter, and don’t cut corners.
-Your work force is one of those elements I would suggest investing in as well as ensuring that systems and operations are sound especially as your business grows.
+Your work force is one of those elements I would suggest you invest in as well as ensuring that systems and operations are sound especially as your business grows.

 You must also make sure that you use your money wisely as there is no point in being in business if there is no ROI in the long run.

 3. Never ever think you are ahead of the game.
 It is always important to keep researching, keep innovating to stay at the top of your game.

 On a side note, if technology is not one of your strong points make the time and effort to educate yourself because it does not matter what industry you are in, technology has ultimate an impact on your business and its trajectory.